 Although the Seventh Circuit serves only the states of Illinois, Indiana, and Wisconsin, its finding shores up employee rights under the FMLA nationwide.
 When it comes to FMLA violations, the court’s decision serves as a reminder that words can speak as loudly as actions.
 Employers need not deny, but merely discourage, FMLA leave to be found in violation of a federal right.

 Protections Under the FMLA

 While Ziccarelli had sought time off for his own health, the FMLA guarantees leave for more than an employee’s personal health concerns.
 Indeed, the Act allows eligible employees to take up to 12 weeks of unpaid leave during any 12-month period to attend to 1) the serious health condition of the employee, parent, spouse, or child; 2) for pregnancy or the care of a newborn child; or 3) for the adoption or foster care of a child.
 This broad statutory language, along with the Seventh Circuit’s recent decision, gives employers fair warning to remain tactful when responding to employee requests for FMLA leave.
 To learn more about employer responsibilities under the FMLA, check out our blog post on the five most common FMLA violations.

 Seek Legal Assistance Today

-If your employer is interfering with your right to FMLA leave, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer is interfering with your right to FMLA leave, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.